End-For-End Splice

 rope as frequently as new rope.
 By following the procedure below, the

-splice can retain from 90% to 100% of average new rope strength and in
+can retain from 90% to 100% of average new rope strength and in

 used rope up to the same